 In a strange way, the conversation, one of many that I’m sure was going on that day and week throughout Canada, made me feel better about my struggling comprehension about what happened in Montréal.
 Dare I say it, it may have been the moment when my empathy circuits finally went into mature mode.
 It was the point when I had deep feelings of understanding and compassion for people I’ve never personally known.
 It was when, more than before, I wanted to give some stranger in Montréal or Canada a pat on the shoulder or even a hug around the and tell them… I am so very sorry for your loss and for what you’re going through.

-Understandably, not everyone has remembered the events of December 6, 1989 at École Polytechnique, especially if you’re not Canadian, as may be easy to let it pass you by without a remembrance or acknowledgement of what happened on that date (it doesn’t always conjure up recollections like it does for those of a certain age who remember where they were when John Kennedy died).
+Understandably, not everyone has remembered the events of December 6, 1989 at École Polytechnique, especially if you’re not Canadian; it may be easy for you to go on without a remembrance or acknowledgement of what happened on that date (it doesn’t always conjure up recollections like it does for those of a certain age who remember where they were when John Kennedy died).
 But I imagine that, 27 years on, it still has at least some little bit of importance for the Canadians who where around then and for those they’ve passed the story on down to.

 On the 20th anniversary of the tragedy, in 2009, I recall seeing a front page of the Montréal Gazette newspaper that commemorated the anniversary.
 It was just an above-the-fold tease for the coverage inside the paper, but I was struck by what that tease included.
 It was an assembly of photos of various women, and the fact that there were more than 14 photos led me to thinking it was not about dredging up the tragedy and not about remembering those who were lost that day in 1989 (and they may have been photos of those in the present day and not of the victims).
 The accompanying text reinforced that belief.
 I don’t remember that caption’s exact wording, but it roughly said that 20 years earlier, a hateful man killed 14 women just for being women and for living their lives, and that it was better to not only remember who those victims were, but to celebrate other women who dare to have dreams, who dare to fulfill those dreams, and who support others just like them for being strong women with their own dreams.
 It was a truly moving message, and it made me wish I was in Montréal that day just so that I could pick up a copy of the Gazette.